garciart/network-automation/README.md

 ![Confirm Start All](img/a31.png)

-You will see that all the nodes are now green, both in the Workspace and the Topology Summary in the top left hand corner:
+You will see that all the nodes are now green, both in the Workspace and the Topology Summary in the top left-hand corner:

 ![All Devices Started](img/a32.png)

-By the way, note the console information for R1 in the the Topology Summary.
+By the way, note the console information for R1 in the Topology Summary.
 This means that, even though it does not have an IP address yet, you can connect to R1 using Telnet through the Console port on the back of the 3745.

 Let us do that now: open a Terminal and input the following command: